LaunchCode-Education-Archived/lc101-unit4-portland/assignments/group-project/README.md

 Individuals have the option of pitching a project to the class.

 If necessary, the instructor will make team assignments.
-There will b

 Projects are **strongly encouraged** to have from three to five team members.
 Having partners greatly increases your chances of succeeding.